GaganRao01/Gemini-Deep-Research/README.md

 - Git
 - Google Gemini API Key (from AI Studio)
 - Google Custom Search API Key + CSE ID
+---
+## 🛠️ Configuration

+To run the Gemini Deep Research Platform, you’ll need the following keys:

+- **Google Gemini API Key** – for planning queries and generating content
+- **Google Programmable Search Engine (CSE) API Key & Engine ID** – for web search

+> 🔑 **Get Your Google Custom Search API Key & Engine ID**
+Create your Programmable Search Engine here: [https://programmablesearchengine.google.com/controlpanel/all](https://programmablesearchengine.google.com/controlpanel/all)
+You'll receive an **API key** and a **Search Engine ID (cx)**.
+This gives you **10,000 search queries per day** for free.

+Store these values in your `.env` file or pass them into the script manually.

 ### Installation